mez-FMDA/test2/docs/Market_Facilitator/FMAR_Design/Programme_Level/FMAR_Programme_Vision_Scope.md

 User Case Diagrams (UML): Developed for each key journey explored in workshops.

 Business Process Models (BPMN 2.0): Detailed out for MVP processes after initial workshop agreement, and then for future phase processes.
+Undertaken in full as part of End-to-End workstream.

 Role/Actor Mapping: Initial roles discussed in Workshop #1 (FSP, SO for ID usage).
 This will be expanded significantly as SPUM, PSQM, GICM are detailed.

-Policy–Process–Data Traceability Matrix: This will be a living document, updated as FMAR flows are defined and mapped to regulatory obligations like DR NC, NIS2, GDPR.
+Policy–Process–Data Traceability Matrix: This will be a living document, updated as FMAR flows are defined and mapped to regulatory obligations like NIS2, GDPR.

 **Data Architecture:**